Skip to main content

 Set specific approvers for this policy

-When enabled, time off requests for this policy will also send to employees you select as an approvers for this policy.
+Enable this to send time off requests to the approvers you select for this policy.

 📎NOTE: Allowing time off policy approvers requires the Leave Management module.
 It isn't available if you use Sage HR Essentials or Basic HR.